JuliaDiff/TaylorSeries.jl/paper/paper.md

 ```

 The example above can be slightly modified to compute, for example, the 100th Hermite polynomial.
-In this case, the coefficients will be larger than `2^63-1`, so the modular
+In this case, the coefficients will be larger than `2^62-1`, so the modular
-`Int64` arithmetic will not suffice.
-In this case, the polynomials should
+behavior under overflow of the standard `Int64` type will not suffice.
+Rather, the polynomials should
 be generated with `hermite_polynomials(BigInt, 100)` to ensure
-using arbitrary integer precision.
+the use of arbitrary length integers.

 As a second example, we describe a numerical way of obtaining the
-Hermite polynomials from their generating function.
-The $n$th Hermite polynomial
+Hermite polynomials from their generating function: the $n$th Hermite polynomial
 corresponds to the $n$th derivative of the function $\exp(2t \, x - t^2)$.

 ```julia